Beauty Routine - Exfoliate! by watereverysunday on polyvore

 This semi medical lotion treats and used to treat keratosis pilaris to open the clogged protein build up over skin follicles and exfoliate the bumpy surface using lactic acid.
 Not sure if I had this condition but I used to have bumpy skins on my thighs and this lotion really worked.
 Time to time I use this lotion on body for exfoliation then also on face and neck.
 It is bit strong and has strong vinegary scent so use this at night.

-Fruit Enzyme - Some fruit enzymes are well known for food digestion and this also means they digest protein, dead skins and etc. Papaya and pineapples are popular enzyme exfoliators and there are many cleansers available with these ingredients.
+Fruit Enzyme - Some fruit enzymes are well known for food digestion and this also means that they digest protein, dead skins and etc. Papaya and pineapples are popular enzyme exfoliators and there are many cleansers available with these ingredients.
 Or you can smash the actual fruits to make instant homemade fruit mask.

 Amorepacific Treatment Enzyme Peel, 2.5 oz $60 (0.7oz $22), nordstrom.com